litmuschaos/litmus-docs/website/docs/user-guides/create-environment.md

 ## 1. Go to the Environments section

-Navigate to the `/environments` page (Environments on the left nav), and click on the `New Environment` button
+Navigate to the `/environments` page (**Environments** sidebar option on the left nav), and click on the **New Environment** button

 <img src={require('../assets/user-guides/environment/create-environment/step-1.png').default} />

 ## 2. Add Environment details

-Add the details of the environment to be created such as name, description, tags, as well as the type of environment, i.e. `Pre-Production` and `Production`, these are meant to help further categorize the environments you are working with.
+Add the details of the environment to be created such as name, description, tags, as well as the type of environment, i.e. **Pre-Production** and **Production**, these are meant to help further categorize the environments you are working with.

 <img src={require('../assets/user-guides/environment/create-environment/step-2.png').default} />